torenspb/eurotunnel/README.md

 ==============================================================
 ```
 You can use specified domain name or a public IP of the deployed instance as a VPN server destination and Telegram proxy server address.

+### Using with Jenkins
+There is a Jenkinsfile under the `jenkins-pipeline` folder.
+It can be used for the infrastructure deployment and provisioning.